PJ's Coffee

 PJ's has been cited for its customer loyalty and mentioned as a challenger to Starbucks, with which PJ's has a comparable menu.
 In 2004 PJ's announced an ambition to compete head-to-head with Starbucks on a national basis.

 In 2009, PJ's was named the "preferred coffee" of the New Orleans Saints.

 PJ's New Orleans Coffee revealed on 14 July 2020 its mid-year franchise growth figures approving a minimum of 11 franchise deals that have or would result in 15 different franchise locations.
 Nine of the 11 latest franchise deals are coming from franchisees in the brand 's innovative regions.
 Those areas include Monahans (Texas), McKinney (Texas), Platte City (Missouri), Columbus (Georgia), Addison (Texas), Orlando (Florida), Columbia (South Carolina), Palmview (Texas), Pensacola (Florida) and Dallas (Texas).

+PJ’s Coffee Franchise

+Rooted in New Orleans tradition and fueled by a passion for community, PJ’s Coffee offers a franchise opportunity that’s as rich and inviting as the coffee we serve.
+Our proven franchise model blends authentic Southern hospitality with a culture of innovation, empowering entrepreneurs to grow thriving local coffeehouses.

+At PJ’s, franchisees don’t just pour premium, small-batch coffee—they build meaningful connections and lasting businesses.
+With strong brand support, a loyal customer base, and a focus on lifestyle freedom, PJ’s Coffee provides a rewarding path to ownership for those ready to make a difference—one cup at a time.